Alogani/MyLogger/README.md

 See MyLogger/example.py for an example usage

 It's not designed to be out-of-the-box by obfuscating the complexity.
-Because it will lake flexibility.
+Because it would lake flexibility.
 But it's designed to be as higly customizable while staying straitforward.

 ## Features